New Zealand Trails Guest FAQ Page

-Welcome to the New Zealand Trails guest portal.
+Welcome to the New Zealand Trails FAQ page.
 This page contains all the information you will need to get ready for your New Zealand Trails adventure.
-From your pre-departure guide to packing lists and plenty of FAQ's this page is a treasure trove of Kiwi information.
+From your pre-departure guide to packing lists and plenty of FAQ's, this page is a treasure trove of Kiwi information.

 Important Travel Information

 Check out our packing lists below, please note there is a slightly different one if you are doing a Kiwi Classic Trip.

 For hiking and other outdoor activities on your trip we recommend you bring quick-dry clothes that are made from wool e.g. merino or synthetic fabrics like polypropylene rather than cotton.
 Please note that we will not let guests hike in jeans as denim stays wet and heavy for a long time and will make you cold very quickly if the weather changes.

 World Heritage Walking Tour, Pure South, Sweet North and Masterpiece Trips